will/securekey/README.md

 ## Why?

 Because you're not rotating your keys at all.
 And they're probably checked into your repo, which is bad.
-Add this addon, and never think about it again.
+Add this add-on, and never think about it again.

 You need to keep and accept the old key for a while, or your users will lose their sessions right away.
 My [patch to Rack::Cookie](https://github.com/rack/rack/pull/263) takes care of that for you

+## A Heroku add-on, running on Heroku, made with Heroku add-ons

+It currently uses the free shared postgres, pgbackups, and scheduler add-ons.
+The code is over at [github.com/will/securekey](http://github.com/will/securekey).